What does this power do?

 See how that’s tricky?
 The “II” and “III” are supplements, not edition numbers, but there is no “I” supplement.
 Also, the rules changes are substantial, so that’s five (5) rulebooks cross-talking at the table even without the various applications found in the sourcebooks.
 And as it happens, Champions III also featured its own little significant rules revision in the printings past the first, so which printing you had mattered a lot.
 (In case you’re interested, it concerned how many charges of a limited-use power you got for how many points, depending on whether it’s in a Multipower framework or not.)

 All of this is prior to the major, major changes brought by 4th edition in 1989, for which no one in the original creative team was involved, and in its format and content, represents a lot of shifts in role-playing culture in the 1980s in generation and in publishing strategy.
 I’m not talking about that at all (yet).

 This is what I used: Champs 3rd, Champs II, and Champs III, with judicious pruning of the supplements’ material.
-For instance, I disliked the power Damage Resistance, so disallowed it entirely, but I liked the essay on experience points, so I pointed it out to everyone as an important feature for our game.
+For instance, I disliked the power Damage Reduction, so disallowed it entirely, but I liked the essay on experience points, so I pointed it out to everyone as an important feature for our game.
 This sort of “tires-kicking” to produce a customized rules-and-concepts combination was typical for Champions tables at the time.

 I want to talk about an interesting new power idea that was introduced in the second supplement, Champions III: the Variable Power Pool.
 It’s not even the teeniest bit broken and in fact, may be the best single powers-rule in the game.
 Authors of the later editions definitely appreciated and preserved its importance, so with any luck, what I’ll say here will be interesting to people who play those.